dwashingtonchipatela-rgb/Mutale-tv/README.md

 ## What Is ZedLearn Online

-ZedLearn Online is a free educational platform built for Zambian students.
+ZedLearn Online is a an  educational platform built for  students.
 It provides:

-- ECZ Past Papers — Grade 7, Form 3 and Form 5/A-Level
+-  Past Papers — Grade 7, Form 3 and Form 5/A-Level
-- Lesson Scripts — written by Zambian teachers
+- Lesson Scripts — written by  turtors
 - Books — educational textbooks and fiction
 - Video Lessons — hosted on YouTube via ZedLearn Academy
 - Community — WhatsApp, Telegram, Google Meet, YouTube